VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/luxury-apartments.md

 ## included
 - parking 1 car
 - consumption water & electricity
-- **Exception**: costs of electricity are excluded from 4 nights from 1/11 - 31/3
+- **exception**: costs of electricity are excluded from 4 nights from 1/11 - 31/3

 ## Extra Services
 EXTRA SERVICE             | PRICE